-- In a deep pan or a wok heat vegetable oil over medium heat, then add onion, garlic and cook for 1 minute, then add pork, a pinch of salt and stir fry until pork is cooked for about 5 minutes.
+- In a deep pan or wok, heat vegetable oil over medium heat, then add the onions and garlic and cook for 1 minute.
+Add the pork and season with a pinch of salt.
+Stir fry until the pork is cooked, about 5 minutes.

-- Add PAMANA Black Fungus, carrots, green beans and cabbage, soy sauce and shrimp, stir to combine and cook on a medium-high heat for 7 minutes stirring occasionally until the vegetables are tender but still slightly crisp.
+- Add the PAMANA Black Fungus, carrots, green beans, cabbage, shrimp, soy sauce, and oyster sauce.
+Mix everything together and cook over medium-high heat for 7 minutes, stirring occasionally until the vegetables are tender but still slightly crisp.

-- Drain the noodles and add to the pan, toss everything together, taste and add an additional tablespoon of soy sauce and a PAMANA Mix Canton.
-Sprinkle with sliced green onion.
+- Drain the noodles and add to the pan.
+Toss and mix until the noodles are fully coated with the sauce.
+Adjust the taste and add an additional tablespoon of soy sauce and the PAMANA Mix Canton.

 - Serve with calamansi (optional).